anti-ghost/The-Number-Line/README.md

 ### Matter
 When you enable Matter production, your number does not increase, but you gain matter based on your number rate.
 Matter gives a boost to Number gain based on its amount.
 The boost is log<sub>10</sub>(matter+10).
-Matter can be spent on Matter Upgrades which give matter-related effects.
+Matter can be spent on Matter Upgrades which boost matter-related effects.
+### Black Hole
+When you reach a 400x matter multiplier, you can reset your matter to upgrade your black hole level.
+Your black hole reduces compressor scaling based on its level.
+The black hole effect is log<sub>10</sub>(level+10).
+Keep pushing Exponents, Matter, and Black Holes until you can complete Challenge 8.
+In Challenge 8, there is exponentially rising dark energy dividing your Number gain.
+Completing this challenge will multiply the base of the compressor multiplier formula by log<sub>10</sub>(log<sub>10</sub>(number+1e10)).
 # Changelog
 This is a list of changes for The Number Line.
 ## v0.0.0 – Initial Development